 Alcohol affects the brain, as well as other parts of the body, making changes that cause quitting alcohol to be difficult.
 Individuals may find that it is much more challenging than they imagined to curb the temptation to drink alcohol even for a day or so.
 These changes make thinking clearly more difficult and could cause you to miss commitments.
 You can also experience the following:

 If you have tried to stop drinking in the past with no success, then it may be time to seek professional help.
 A certified substance abuse clinician or counselor can help you find out the underlying cause of your drinking and work with you in addressing the issue and curbing your addiction to alcohol.
 Family members may express concern about drinking habits and behaviors that you engage in while intoxicated.

-When detoxing by yourself fails, seek help from doctors that can monitor your detox and ease withdrawal symptoms in the best way that works for you.
+When detoxing by yourself fails, seek help from medical and addiction professionals that can monitor your detox and ease withdrawal symptoms.
 Your health will be kept in check by medical professionals who are there help you recover from your addiction.
 Staff members work closely with patients to ensure that a comprehensive treatment plan is developed, and recovery is successful.

 When it comes to bruises and alcohol, it could be a simple bump that has been forgotten due to the effect alcohol has on your memory.
 However, it could also be due to liver damage that makes the blood clot less and become more susceptible to escaping from damaged blood vessels.
 If you notice bruising, be aware that it could be an indicator of a more significant issue.

 Unfortunately, consuming alcohol can change the circuitry in our brain.
 The changes can make it extremely difficult to curb an alcohol habit, and you may find yourself attempting to cut back on drinking.